University of Massachusetts – Boston

 Mechanical & Electrical

-Transforming a Campus for the 21st Century
+Transforming Campus Utilities for High Efficiency in the 21st Century

 As prime consultant, our scope of work included the design of a new roadway network to improve overall traffic circulation and pedestrian connections, and a campus-wide utility corridor—including hot and chilled water piping, domestic and fire protection piping, medium voltage electric, telecommunications, sanitary and gas—to improve utility services to existing and future buildings.